 Hiring an external team can be expensive.
 Experts say that an average cost for a 60-second video tutorial costs at least $8,000 to make.
 Even making a single instructional cost can cost $10,000 or even more, depending on the complexity of the project.

 Creating your videos

 Meanwhile, for those who dare to do it on their own, creating a video from scratch is another practical option.
 There are several software applications that you can use to create a video even without hiring an external team to do it.

 Doing the video by yourself offers you more creative freedom compared to working with a team.
 You can do anything that you want without the need to consult other people for it.
 What’s even better is that you get to learn a lot of things along the way.

 You have more control over where your money goes, too.
 Since you don’t have any plans of hiring an external team to do your work, you can allocate your budget to other more important things that can help you with your business.

 But because you’ll be making the videos by yourself, you’ll be limited by your skills.
 So, in turn, you need to spend time learning how to use edit, record, and shoot a video, too.
 Doing so will cost you a lot of time and effort, which can pull you away from other vital tasks that you need to do.

 Creating instructional videos isn’t all about capturing the right clips.
 Music plays a massive role in its success, too.
 Whether you’re a newbie or an expert at creating videos, it’s always important to consider every factor that can help you create quality videos.
 That’s why it’s crucial to find the right music piece that can help you make your content much more exciting.

-SoundHills is built for anyone who wants to use royalty-free music in any kind of project that they want.
+SoundHills is built for anyone who wants to use royalty-free music in any kind of media project.